Spilkey/csci3055u-project-template/README.md

 //Dynamic = 100 since isSmall is called where delta = 100
 ```
 5.
-Scala supports main functional concepts such as Lambda Calculus, Immutable data, Closure, and Function as values.
+Scala supports main functional concepts such as Lambda Calculus, Immutable data,
+Closure, and Function as values.

 6. Type System
-Scala
+Scala uses Static types for all variables and functions.
+Scala also uses lexical scoping
+not dynamic scoping

+7.
+- Pros
+      Easy to use based on java
+      Good IDE support
+      Scalanility
+      Functional

+- Cons
+      Does not force you to always think functionally as you can always fall back on pbject oriented contructs
+      Type information harder to understand as is both functional and Object oriented
+      has no true tail recursion optimization